 Depending on where you are in the world, you may need to subtract the fibre number from the total carbs to get the net carbs.

 Food labelling laws vary by country.
 Carbohydrates information is presented differently in the USA and the rest of the world.

 In the USA, food labels show the total number of grams of carbohydrates for each food.
 Fibre count is included within this total.
 It is also shown separately.
-Because fibre is not digestible, you can subtract it from the total carb count as follows:

 IN THE USA: TOTAL CARBS – FIBRE = NET CARBS

 IN EUROPE AND AUSTRALIA: TOTAL CARBS = NET CARBS